stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 ### 9.1 Current levels

 * E_level: E1

-  * The effective layer encoding of long term memory storage tension is specified.
-  * Observables, mismatch measures, and a core tension functional are defined, along with an admissible encoding class `E_mem`.
-  * At least one concrete experimental protocol is provided that could falsify specific encodings.
+  The effective layer encoding of long term memory storage tension is specified.
+Observables, mismatch measures, and a core tension functional are defined, along with an admissible encoding class `E_mem`.
+At least one concrete experimental protocol is provided that could falsify specific encodings.

 * N_level: N2

-  * The narrative linking microscopic turnover, macroscopic retention, and stability plasticity tradeoffs is explicit and internally coherent.
-  * Counterfactual robust and fragile worlds are described and tied to observable patterns.
+  The narrative linking microscopic turnover, macroscopic retention, and stability plasticity tradeoffs is explicit and internally coherent.
+Counterfactual robust and fragile worlds are described and tied to observable patterns.

 ### 9.2 Next measurable step toward E2

-To move from E1 to E2, at least one of the following should be implemented:
+To move from E1 to E2, at least one of the following should be implemented, while staying at the effective layer.

 1. A concrete analysis of existing experimental datasets that jointly report retention and substrate turnover, using `DeltaS_stability`, `DeltaS_interf`, and `Tension_mem` with a specified encoding from `E_mem`.
 2. A systematic study of artificial neural network models under continual learning regimes, where Q084 inspired tension metrics are used to compare different architectural mechanisms.